-In September 2006, FASB issued SFAS 157, "Fair Value Measurement" ("SFAS 157"), which establishes a framework for measuring fair value under U.S. GAAP and expands disclosures about fair value measurement.
-In February 2008, FASB issued FASB Staff Position 157-2, "Effective Date of FASB Statement 157" ("FSP 157-2"), which delayed the effective date of SFAS 157 for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis, until fiscal years beginning after November 15, 2008 and interim periods within those years, which for the Company is the first quarter of fiscal 2010.
-The partial adoption of SFAS 157 for financial assets and financial liabilities in the Company's first quarter of fiscal 2009 did not have a material impact on its consolidated financial statements.
-See Note 10.
-The Company is currently evaluating the impact the adoption of SFAS 157 will have on the non-financial assets and non-financial liabilities in its consolidated financial statements.
+In September 2006, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Codification ("ASC") 820, "Fair Value Measurements and Disclosures" ("ASC 820"), which establishes a framework for measuring fair value under U.S. GAAP and expands disclosures about fair value measurement.
+In February 2008, FASB issued ASC 820-10-65-1, "Fair Value Measurements and Disclosures - Transition and Open Effective Date Information," which delayed the effective date of ASC 820 for all non-financial assets and non-financial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis, until fiscal years beginning after November 15, 2008 and interim periods within those years, which for the Company was the first quarter of fiscal 2010 had no impact on its consolidated financial statements.